Hyundai Kona Electric reliability & safety rating

 - 2Range, battery & chargingThe Hyundai Kona Electric offers unbeatable range for the money

-- 7Reliability & safety - currently readingThe Kona Electric scored five Euro NCAP stars for safety, and Hyundai’s reliability record is enviable
+- 7Reliability & safety rating - currently readingThe Hyundai Kona Electric scored five Euro NCAP stars for safety, and the brand's reliability record is enviable